 Dental amalgam is a type of dental filling used to repair cavities caused by tooth decay.
-It has been used by dentists for a long time and is the most thoroughly investigated material for filling cavities.
+Dentists have used it for a long time, and it is the most thoroughly investigated material for filling cavities.
 The general public refers to amalgam dental fillings as “silver fillings” because of their silvery appearance.

 Amalgam is a mixture of metals made up of mercury and alloys of silver, tin, and copper, with mercury accounting for 50% of the total.
 You may be wondering why this is significant to mention.
 Simply put, mercury is one of the most toxic substances known to human beings.